vjousse/lucky-blog/content/en/2021-01-11-why-you-should-give-crystal-lang-a-try.md

 ## Coming from Rust and Python

-Some time ago, I wrote a blog post where [I explained how I came from Python to Rust](/blog/from-python-to-go-to-rust).
+Last time, I wrote a blog post where [I explained how I came from Python to Rust](/blog/from-python-to-go-to-rust).
 Here is a quick summary: I love when a compiler has my back.
 Since this blog post, I spent quite some time coding with Rust but, at some point, I always came to the same conclusion: the compiler is way too much on my back!

-I know that I should try to understand lifetimes and ownership and that once I will be mastering those topics my life as a Rust programmer will be perfect… and blah blah bah.
-But, for whatever reason, it doesn't seem to work that way for me.
+I know I should try to understand lifetimes and ownership and that once I will be mastering those topics my life as a Rust programmer will be perfect… and blah blah bah.
+But, for whatever reason, it doesn't seem to work for me.
 And one day, while looking for a Web Framework, I came across [Crystal Lang](https://crystal-lang.org/), and more especially, the [Lucky Framework](https://www.luckyframework.org/).
 That's how it all began.

 ## Being productive